Pro Tips: 10 Best Places to Travel in 2024

 If the outdoors is more your style, Clayoquot Sound Biosphere Reserve is a World Heritage Site on the west coast of Vancouver Island.
 The coastal rainforest and rocky shoreline offer a unique opportunity for ecotourism, watersports, hiking and more.
 There’s only one road into this reserve, so consider it your chance to get away from it all.

-What is the real Hawaii?
+What do you want from Hawaii?
 For some, it will still be a beachside suite, a helicopter tour and a luau.
 You can get all of that in Kauai, but most of all you can get an up-close look at a stunningly diverse cultural and ecological destination.

 Kauai is surprisingly wild and rural, with most of the development concentrated in a few spots.
 Hawaii’s oldest and most northern island, Kauai also offers a wide climactic range from super-dry coasts to very wet and tropical mountains – all within a span of a few miles.